ocrmypdf/OCRmyPDF/docs/introduction.rst

 `Optical character
 recognition <https://en.wikipedia.org/wiki/Optical_character_recognition>`__
-is technology that converts images of typed or handwritten text, such as in a scanned document, to computer text that can be searched and copied.
+is technology that converts images of typed or handwritten text, such as in a scanned document, to computer text that can be selected, searched and copied.

 OCRmyPDF uses
 `Tesseract <https://github.com/tesseract-ocr/tesseract>`__, the best